powmedia/buildify/README.md

 0.5.0

-- Improved command line interface (josdejong)
+- Improved command line interface
-- Renamed default build script for the command line interface from `buildify.js` to `build.js` to prevent name conflics on Windows.
+- Renamed default build script for the command line interface from `buildify.js` to `build.js` to prevent name conflicts with the executable on Windows.
 - Renamed task property `task` to `run` for more clarity.

 0.4.0